arademaker/FreeLing-User-Manual/docs/modules/wsd.md

-# Word Sense Disambiguation Module {#word-sense-disambiguation-module}
+# Word Sense Disambiguation Module

 This module performs word-sense-disambiguation on content words in given sentences.
 This module is to be used if word sense disambiguation (WSD) is desired.
 If no disambiguation (or basic most-frequent-sense disambiguation) is needed, the [senses module](senses.md) is a lighter and faster option.